This The Shipwreck Arcana review is based on 12 plays, including at least one game at each player count.

 - We haven’t had a chance to use it yet, but The Shipwreck Arcana has drop-in/drop-out, which means that you can easily join the game late or leave the game after it’s started.
 You simply pick up or put away your tokens and continue the game!

-- This is just an okay two-player game.
-It’s much better with more players because you can talk to each other about why someone used a Fate token the way they did and come up with predictions together.
+- The Shipwreck Arcana is pretty good as a two-player game, but it’s much better with more players because you can talk to each other about why someone used a Fate token the way they did and come up with predictions together.
 It’s a more complete cooperative experience with more players.

-- There’s really no theme here; it’s just a number-guessing game with some nice artwork.
-That’s not a big problem for us, but some people do like at least a little bit of theme in their co-op games with a bit more theme.
+- There’s very little theme here.
+It’s really just a number-guessing game with some nice artwork.
+That’s not a big problem for us, but some people do prefer co-op games with a bit more theme.